 Alor is unique in that it has big upwellings of colder water from deep in the ocean that come to the surface in some areas.
 That is the rare condition that brings Mola Mola and other unique creatures to the surface.
 It also means that at times Alor snorkeling water temperatures can be drastically lower.

-So having a thin 2-3mm wetsuit for some snorkel spots is important if you will be in the water for very long.
-We needed our wetsuits a couple of times, and the rest of the time the water was very warm.
+So having a 2-3mm wetsuit for some snorkel spots is important if you will be in the water for very long.
+We needed our wetsuits a couple of times, and the rest of the time the water was warm enough.

 Alor Snorkeling – How to Do It and Where to Stay

-We joined an Alor snorkeling group trip organized by our trips partner Ben out of the U.K., and stayed at the Alami Alor Resort.
-This resort is small, with only seven well-appointed, and air-conditioned waterfront cottages with open air bathrooms.
+We joined an Alor snorkeling group trips organized by our trips partner Ben out of the U.K., and stayed at the Alami Alor Resort.
+This resort is small, with eight well-appointed, and air-conditioned waterfront cottages with open air bathrooms.
 It is intimate and quite remote.
-There is a building that is the common area with wifi, sofas, and a communal dining table where lunch and dinner are served family style.
+There is a building that is the common area with WiFi, sofas, and a communal dining table where lunch and dinner are served family style.
 Breakfast is served to order.
 The service and food are excellent.

 The owners Max (from the U.K.), and Lauren (from Oregon in the U.S.) are essentially pioneers in this area, building their small resort by hand.